An adverse selection approach to power pricing: Main results

 \subsection{Optimal tariffs}

 In the setting we previously described, the Principal--Agent problem can be explicitly solved.
-We present in this part only a brief sketch of the argumentation and rigorous mathematical proofs are postponed to the remaining sections of the paper.
-Let us stress out that the problem is solved without imposing any {\it a priori} structure of the tariff function, except that it only depends on time and consumption.
+We describe in this part the form of the solution, and leave the rigorous mathematical proofs to the remaining sections of the paper.
 In order to be admissible, a tariff $p$ should verify the individual rationality and incentive compatibility conditions.
 This is denoted by $p\in\mathcal{P}$.
 Let us write formally the objective function of the Agents $U_A$ and Principal $U_P$